cameron-simpson/css/doc/pypa-the-missing-outline.md

-With such a table in the `pyproject.toml` file a tool like [build](https://pypi.org/project/build/) can run your chosen build system to create the upload artifacts and an install tool like `pip` can fetch and run the build system when installing a source distribution.
+With such a table in the `pyproject.toml` file a tool like [build](https://pypi.org/project/build/) can run your chosen build system to create the build artifacts and an install tool like `pip` can fetch and run the build system when installing a source distribution.